 Cornerstone is a multi-year strategic initiative to transform the administrative and student information systems and processes for Rutgers University.

-The Chart of Accounts Phase 2 project team will provide guidance on the Activity segment rollout, programs, and Unrestricted Fund Type 100 project closure to Chancellor-led units and central administration vice presidents by the end of October.
-The team continues to collaborate with the HR/Payroll Transformation team on department configuration.
+The Chart of Accounts Phase 2 project continues to leverage synergies with the HR Payroll Transformation initiative.
+The team offered guidance on the Activity segment rollout, programs, and Unrestricted Fund Type 100 project closure to Chancellor-led units and central areas.

 Thank you for your continued support.